Qu’Appelle River Watershed Updates

 Pasqua – Echo Lake

-• The first of three fall operations took place on September 18, during which 3 stoplogs were removed from each of the 8 bays.
-The lake level has dropped by 9 cm over the past 4 days, with the current outflow at 10.4 m³/s.
+• The first of three fall operations occurred on September 18.
+During this operation, 3 stoplogs were removed from each of the 8 bays.
+Since then, the lake level has dropped by 34 cm, and the current outflow is about 2.4 m³/s.

 Mission – Katepwa Lake